The small Kingdom of Jordan occupies a strategic location in the Middle East

 .
 This arid and ancient land (of biblical fame) has witnessed centuries of conquests and invading armies.

 Inhabited since the Paleolithic period (50000 - 17000 BC), Jordan's history didn't truly begin until the Bronze age (3200 - 1950 BC) when permanent villages and forts were constructed.

 Civilization further spread during increased migrations to the Middle East

 at the dawn of the Middle Bronze Age (1950 - 1550 BC).

-At the turn of the 7th century AD Jordan evolved into the main core of the Arabic Islamic Empire, and was ruled by the Abbasid Empire, followed by the Mongols, the Crusaders, the Ayyubids, and the Mamluks until the Ottoman Empire took control in 1516.
+At the turn of the 7th century AD, Jordan evolved into the main core of the Arabic Islamic Empire.
+It was ruled by the Abbasid Empire, followed by the Mongols, the Crusaders, the Ayyubids, and the Mamluks until the Ottoman Empire took control in 1516.

 After World War I ended, the Ottoman Turks were finally driven out, and the British